5 Hacks for Finding Hourly Employees

 2. Be specific

 Should a cashier or server fill out a ten-page job application?
 For hourly jobs that don’t require highly specific skills or decades of experience, probably not.
 Streamline job applications using hourly employees software by asking easy-to-answer questions at the start of the process and filtering out unqualified candidates before they reach the next step.
 Creating a simple application experience, starting with an accurate and concise job description, saves time, energy, and makes applying for jobs on mobile devices a breeze.

 3. Go local

 Employers seeking to staff an hourly workforce need not look far: over 80% of hourly employees work within a five-mile radius of their home.
 Employees concur, with 17% of all hourly workers stating that living close to home is the top factor in their job search.

-Use search tools in talent acquisition software to pinpoint exactly where candidates live within a specified area, ensuring only local employees are considered for specific roles.
+Use geo location search tools in talent acquisition software to pinpoint exactly where candidates live within a specified area, ensuring only local employees are considered for specific roles.
 For employers and candidates alike, finding employees within a specific proximity can offer mutually beneficial opportunities to pick up extra shifts, cover for other employees or simply enjoy a short commute.